- As low as $403/Night

 - Approximately 850 square feet

-Condo is located on 9th floor of the South Tower in trendy SeaWatch Resort in Myrtle Beach, SC.
-Spectacular, freshly refreshed condo with sizable broad oceanfront balcony with elegant vistas up and down the beach.
+Condo is located on 9th floor of the South Tower in fashionable SeaWatch Resort in Myrtle Beach, SC.
+Striking, freshly refreshed condo with enormous broad oceanfront balcony with beautiful vistas up and down the beach.
 Living Room and both bedrooms open up to the balcony that stretches the entire length of the condo.

 Giant kitchen with coffee maker, blender and everything you could need to prepare.
 Master Bedroom with king bed and ensuite bathroom that has walk-in shower and tons of storage, 2nd bedroom with queen bed and access to 2nd bathroom and Living room has a queen size couch bed.
 Modest desk in living room ideal for workspace for computers.
 Washer and dryer are available in the unit.